heimrichhannot/contao-encore-contracts/README.md

 ### Add entrypoints for current page

+To add entrypoints (must be registered beforehand) from your code, you can use the `PageAssetsTrait`.
+It checks if encore bundle is installed and add the entry, if this is the case.
+Otherwise, it adds the fallback assets to the contao global asset array.

-Make your class implement `ServiceSubscriberInterface` and use `PageAssetsTrait`.
+Make your class implement `ServiceSubscriberInterface` and use `PageAssetsTrait` (it already implements the needed methods for the ServiceSubscriberInterface).
 Afterwards just call `$this->addPageEntrypoint(string $name, array $fallbackAssets = [])`.

 ```php